 This benefit is available to Microsoft Volume Licensing (VL) customers with eligible server apps covered by active Microsoft Software Assurance (SA) contracts.
-License mobility helps existing SA customers transition to GCP and gives you the option to continue purchasing perpetual licenses while still taking advantage of the efficiencies of the cloud.
+License mobility helps existing SA customers transition to Google Cloud and gives you the option to continue purchasing perpetual licenses while still taking advantage of the efficiencies of the cloud.

 Microsoft License Mobility applies specifically to apps that run on Windows Server, and doesn't apply to licenses for the Windows operating system itself.
+For physical-core or physical-processor licenses that have dedicated hardware requirements, sole-tenant nodes are required for bringing your own licenses (BYOL).

-Move your Microsoft software to GCP
+Move your Microsoft software to Google Cloud

 If you are using License Mobility through Software Assurance, you must complete a license verification process and Microsoft will ensure that you have the eligible licenses with active Software Assurance.
-To start the verification process and review additional details, go to the Microsoft License Mobility verification form in the GCP Console.
+To start the verification process and review additional details, go to the Microsoft License Mobility verification form in the Cloud Console.

 Alternatively, you can also go to the Volume Licensing page and follow the steps outlined under the Steps for Customers section.